codefoster/codefoster.com/source/_posts/windowing.md

 ![](/files/windowing_03.png)

-Perhaps you haven&#39;t seen the new Alarms app in Windows 8.1\.
-I think it&#39;s really cool with some nice radial controls and lots of features.
+Perhaps you haven't seen the new Alarms app in Windows 8.1\.
+I think it's really cool with some nice radial controls and lots of features.

-Now let&#39;s get our hands on the keyboard.
+Now let's get our hands on the keyboard.
 Try just pressing WIN + RIGHT once.
 That will send the active Alarms app to the right half of the screen and leave the left half unoccupied.
-Now press WIN + TAB and you&#39;ll see that the Bing Food &amp; Drink apps will occupy the left side.
+Now press WIN + TAB and you'll see that the Bing Food &amp; Drink apps will occupy the left side.
 That was two quick keystrokes to get ourselves into a great side-by-side workspace.
 Notice too that the slider control between the apps has a a subtle glyph rendered on the left side indicating that the Bing Food &amp; Drink app is the active app.

 > WIN + LEFT/RIGHT sends the active app to the left/right
 > WIN + UP maximizes the selected app